 Hydration backpacks hit the scene several years ago, and when they did they became an instant sensation.
 This makes sense – a critical factor in remaining safe and secure on a multi-hour bike ride or day hike is enjoying proper hydration.
 Certainly, keeping clear of wildlife and remaining on your feet is also essential; however, staying hydrated is something you can control from the minute you lace your shoes up at the trailhead to the moment you’re back in your vehicle.
 Runners and hikers sometimes go to great lengths to have ways to keep themselves hydrated, but a good backpack can solve the problem.

+We analyzed the hydration backpack market, and came up with some recommendations for you.
 Read below to discover which hydration backpack is the best fit for you and your upcoming epic adventure.

 Osprey Manta 36 Pack: Best Overall